Read article at OmTimes>>

 I find it no wonder that so many people end up with “ascension symptoms.”
 Seen from a rational perspective of cause and effect, these symptoms likely arise from the living split between our minds (which tell us to be “love n light”) and our contradictory lifestyles (which ask us to be aggressive, striving, competitive, and to not truly care about anything beyond our personal outcomes).
 Many of the idealistic concepts that we espouse, don’t even add up with how we live our lives.
 For, how can we truly end up manifesting peace, love, and oneness while being taught to be self-entitled, self-oriented, and to climb various hierarchical ladders to “success”?

-Looking at how innately aggressive the world is, and how we keep marching and banging our drums like little energizer bunnies trying to get ahead, to me, it makes sense that new-agers feel sped up–ADHD; anxious, repressed emotions surfacing; sleep-disturbed; and intolerant to food, chemicals and geopathic stress (aka “dirty energy”).
+Looking at how innately aggressive the world is, and how we keep marching and banging our drums like little energizer bunnies trying to get ahead, to me, it makes sense that new-agers feel sped up, ADHD, anxious, sleep-disturbed, emotionally repressed (with repressed emotions surfacing), and intolerant to food, chemicals and geopathic stress (aka “dirty energy”).
 We seem to lack the wisdom of our masters which was by-passed and which could have advised us on how to bridge the various splits we created in our minds and lives.
 In fact, it seems many of our present-day gurus can only instruct us on how not to deal with negative realities and emotions as they come up, which come to be treated with distaste and dissociation.

 We end up being taught conflicting messages regarding how to find our “off switch.”
 On the one hand, we are taught to practice meditation and to be “in the now;” finding our divine self-worth internally.
 On the other hand, we are taught that we can have it all, be special, be a “star seed, blue ray, etc.,” or can “succeed” or “manifest;” finding approval and self-worth externally.